 As the Arctic sea ice continues its decline throughout the century, its variability is projected to increase (e.g. Goosse et al., 2009).
-Observing a drastic summer sea ice retreat for one particular year becomes a distinct possibility, yet the consequences of such an event on the atmosphere have been little explored.
+Observing a drastic summer sea ice retreat for one particular year becomes a distinct possibility, yet the consequences of such an event on the atmosphere have not been deeply explored.
 The summertime changes in temperature and precipitation extremes over the peripheral Arctic regions after a sudden sea ice retreat was investigated here.
-To our knowledge, this study is the first one to address this last question in depth following a coordinated (fully coupled) two-model approach in which idealized albedo experiments have been conducted.
-These experiments help to isolate as much as possible the effect of the Arctic sea ice loss without confounding factors, such as a change in sea surface temperature or in radiative forcing.
+To our knowledge, this study is the first one to address this last question in depth following a coordinated (fully coupled) two-model approach in which idealized experiments have been conducted by reducing the sea ice albedo to the ocean value.
+This protocol helps to isolate as much as possible the effect of the Arctic sea ice loss without confounding factors.

 During the summer with a strong decline in Arctic sea ice extent, an increase in frequency and persistence of the maximum surface air temperature occurs over all the peripheral Arctic regions.
 This increase is especially large in regions made up of islands surronded by sea ice in CTRL such as Svalbard or the northern Canada.
 Svalbard experiences the largest change with an increase of more than 4% (per million km2 of sea ice loss) in the frequency of warm days and of around 1 day (per million km2 of sea ice loss) in warm spell duration index.
-Over all regions, the low maximum temperatures increase more than the high maximum temperatures in summer in response to sea ice loss.
+Over all regions, the low maximum temperatures (cold days) increase more than the high maximum temperatures (warm days) in summer in response to sea ice loss.